danbots-dk/wand_hw_services/SPEC_io.md

 The following IO's can be set by the user:
 - Send kill signal to power off the device
-- Start the buzzer
+- Set buzzer on/off
-- Start the vibration motor
+- Set vibration motor on/off
 - Enable the bootloader stage for next reboot
 - Flash LED
 - Dias LED